Vishrudha18/Task-1-File-Handling-Utility/README.md

 This project successfully demonstrates **read, write, and modify operations on text files** using Java, fulfilling the requirements of **TASK-1: File Handling Utility**.

 ---
-ge your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).